tue-robotics/people_recognition/people_recognition_2d/README.md

-# People Detector
+# People Recognition 2D
-Node for people detection in 2D.
+Node for people recognition in 2D.
 Defined as a service and not a publisher/subscriber.

 ## Custom dependencies
 - [image_recognition_openpose](https://github.com/tue-robotics/image_recognition/image_recognition_openpose)